 The purpose of this section is to estimate the amount of land that will be required by any of the key industries that are likely to establish within the Electoral Area, based on reviews of existing studies, reports, and consultations with local industries and experts.
-Presently, there are approximately 76 ha. of vacant useable industrial land in Electoral Area D, which should be adequate over the short to medium term.
-However, this land may not be adequate in amount or range of characteristics to adequately meet the needs of industrial development over the long-term.
+Presently, there is approximately only 4.1 ha. of vacant useable industrial land in Electoral Area E. If demand increases, this supply will almost certainly be inadequate to meet the needs of industrial development over the long-term.

 It is difficult to forecast the total amount of land that will be required for industry over the next 5 to 10 years given the highly variable nature of the core business activities in the Regional District and the lack of historical data from which to base land absorption rates.
-It is not entirely practical to expect that all or even a significant portion of the activities identified in this report will locate in the Region.
+It is not entirely practical to expect that all of the activities identified in this report will locate in the Region, but it is almost certain that there will be some demand above the current supply of industrial lands.

-As Table 4.2 indicates there are already significant existing industrial lands in Area D which are underutilised, these are primarily zones Heavy Industrial (M2), 73.615 ha, of which most is in one site of 62.848 ha.).
+As Table 4.2 indicates there are already some minor existing industrial lands in Area E which are underutilised, these are primarily zones Light Industrial (M1), 4.130 ha, across 3 parcels.
 These parcels may be suitable for further development to meet the needs of key industrial uses as outlined in section 7.7.
-However, it is reasonable to anticipate that there could be some demand above the current supply of industrial lands over the long term.
 The following chart summarizes the amount of land that could potentially be needed over the next 5 to 10 years.

-Industry Type Amount of Land Parcel Size Requirements Land for Light Industrial Use (warehousing, 20 ha.
-0.5 ha. - 5 ha. light manufacturing, transportation, etc) 20 Ha.
-0.5 Ha. - 5 Ha.
-Land for small to average Heavy Industrial Use (abattoir and other Agriculture Industry, 16 ha 4 ha. - 10 ha. log home building, asphalt plant, etc) Land for large scale Heavy Industrial use (pellet plant, large wood products 20 ha 20 ha. - 40 ha. manufacturing, etc) Agricultural Industrial use (greenhouses, other 0 ha.
-1 ha. - 3 ha. large scale agricultural activities) o ila.
-1 11a. - 3 11a.
+Industry Type Amount of Land Parcel Size Requirements

+Land for Light Industrial Use (warehousing, light manufacturing, transportation, etc) 10 ha.
+0.5 ha. - 5 ha.
+Land for small to average Heavy Industrial Use (abattoir and other Agriculture Industry, log home building, asphalt plant, etc) 10 ha.
+4 ha. - 10 ha.
+Land for large scale Heavy Industrial use (pellet plant, large wood products manufacturing, etc) 40 ha.
+20 ha. - 40 ha.
+Agricultural Industrial use (greenhouses, other large scale agricultural activities) 1 ha.
+1 ha. - 3 ha.